Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Flaring activities in early and later phases of massive magnetars

 If we are in the magnetosphere instability scenarios, in a short time interval $\Delta t$, the boundary of the magnetosphere (where close and open magnetic field lines transit) expand in distance: $\Delta R_{\rm LC}$.
 The volume which has been swept is:

-The volume times the magnetic field energy density is the energy got evolved.
-This energy is likely to be release by process such as magnetic field re-connection near the light cylinder.
+The volume times the magnetic field energy density is the energy got involved.
+This energy is likely to be released by processes such as magnetic field re-connection near the light cylinder.
 We have:

 where $B_{r=R_{\rm LC}}$ is the magnetic field strength at the light cylinder.
 For a dipole magnetic field, Consequently, equation \eqref{eq:energy_mag} can be reformed into: